m2creates/m2creates-site/src/garden/2026-03-20-safety-stock.md

 ---
 title: >-
   Why Every Warehouse Needs a Little Hayek
-tldr: Safety stock as an operational response to the knowledge problem
+tldr: >-
+  Safety stock is not a technical fix — it is an institutional acknowledgment that your model cannot capture everything the system knows.
 slug: safety-stock-epistemological-problem
 draft: false
 datePublish: 2026-03-20
 image:
   url:
   alt:
   credit:
 seo:
   title: >-
     Why Every Warehouse Needs a Little Hayek